melezhik/jam/README.md

 ===
 Smart [pinto](https://github.com/thaljef/Pinto) glue.

 pjam is glue between pinto and your [scm](https://en.wikipedia.org/wiki/Revision_control).
-See an example further on how one can use layer and pinto to build [perl](http://www.perl.org/) applications.
+See an example further on how one can use pjam and pinto to build [perl](http://www.perl.org/) applications.

 prerequisites